Cancer is complex — there is no routine squamous cell carcinoma, nor is there ever a routine way to treat it.

 The OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials on novel anticancer drugs.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.
 Find a clinical trial now.

-Additionally, Ohio State has nearly 300 cancer researchers dedicated to understanding what makes each patient’s cancer grow, move, metastasize or reoccur.
+Additionally, Ohio State has more than 330 cancer researchers who collectively represent 11 of the 15 colleges at the university, dedicated to understanding what makes each patient’s cancer grow, move, metastasize or reoccur.
 Because of the OSUCCC – James’ NCI phase I and phase II approvals, these experts can move research discoveries into clinical trials and make them available to patients sooner.

 If you have received a squamous cell carcinoma diagnosis, or if you want a second opinion or just want to speak to a squamous cell carcinoma specialist, we are here to help you.
 Call 800-293-5066 or 614-293-5066 to make an appointment.